Maria Piotrowiczowa: The Battle of Dobra

 Piotrowiczowa was deeply affected by news about the defeats, arrests, and imprisonments of insurrectionary troops and decided to support the fighting in person.
-Together with her husband and some of the servants from the manor farm near Łódź, she joined Józef Dworzaczek's troops in the area.
+Together with her husband and some of the servants from the manor farm near Łódź, she joined Józef Dworzaczek's insurgent unit.
 She cut her hair and donned an insurrectionary czamara (men's long-sleeved, fitted, braided outer garment, fastened at the neck, worn by Polish noblemen during the 17th-19th century).
 The troop consisted of several hundred people, mostly scythe-bearing peasant recruits, several dozen riflemen, and less than 50 uhlan.
 In the beginning, Piotrowiczowa was on auxiliary duty, collecting money for the troop and buying, weapons, food, and supplies.
 When the military situation deteriorated, she declared her intention of taking on front-line duty.

 Piotrowiczowa's troop was tracked down by Russian garrisons stationed in Piotrków Trybunalski and Łęczyca.
 Because of mistakes in commending and because of an ostentatious march in the towns of the Łódź area, there was an unnecessary unmasking of the troop.
 It eliminated a surprise element, which is indispensable under guerrilla warfare conditions.

 On 24 February 1863, as the insurgents camped on the edge of the forest near the village of Dobra, the Russians took them by surprise.
 Dworzaczek, a doctor, had neglected to post a guard and conduct reconnaissance.
 The troop was encircled and forced to accept a defensive battle.